Jurkyy/track2midi/design.md

 ### 8.3.
 Enhanced Audio Processing
 * **Source Separation Preprocessing:**
     * Integrate an optional drum stem isolation step using a pre-trained source separation model like Spleeter (via its Python library) or Demucs.
 This would be part of `audio_processor.py`.
+The processed stem would then be read by `soundfile`.
     * Processing only the drum stem can significantly improve the accuracy of onset detection and classification by reducing interference from other instruments.
 * **Advanced Onset Detection:**
-    * Explore more advanced onset detection functions in `librosa` or other libraries like `madmom`, potentially allowing for different detection algorithms or parameters.
+    * Explore more advanced onset detection functions (e.g., from `librosa` or other libraries like `madmom`), or refine custom `NumPy`-based algorithms.
 * **Tempo Mapping for Variable Tempos:**
     * Move beyond a single global tempo.
-Use `librosa.beat.beat_track` to get beat timings throughout the song and generate a tempo map.
+Use beat tracking algorithms (e.g., `librosa.beat.beat_track` or similar from other libraries/custom code) to get beat timings throughout the song and generate a tempo map.
 This would allow the MIDI to follow tempo changes in the original audio.
 The `midi_generator.py` would need to insert multiple tempo change meta-messages.

 ### 8.4.
 User Interface and Experience (UX) Improvements
 * **GUI Upgrade:**